mmoroca/vibecoding/README.md

 onefile-auto-tetris
 ===================
-An auto playing Tetris clone with no controls.
+An auto playing Tetris clone with no controls, all in a single HTML file.
 Features AI strategies that auto swap between them and learn wich one is more effective, to try and make the most possible lines, a playing zone as big as the viewport and a game over screen with statistics.

 TODO:
 - Make the AI strategies finally work and make a single line.